wcimino/N1ago3/replit.md

 *   **Standardized Event Architecture:** Events are ingested and normalized into a `StandardEvent` format via webhook endpoints, an `EventBus`, an `Event Processor` with `Adapters`, and a `Polling Worker`.
 *   **Authentication System:** Uses Replit Auth (Google Login) with an Access Control List (ACL) based on email domains and an `authorized_users` table.
-*   **AI-Powered Features:** A unified architecture supports various AI capabilities (summarization, classification, response generation) with centralized OpenAI services, configurable triggers, and automatic API call logging.
+*   **AI-Powered Features:** A unified architecture supports various AI capabilities (summarization, classification, response generation, knowledge search) with centralized OpenAI services and automatic API call logging.
+Agents are invoked via the ConversationOrchestrator pipeline rather than event triggers.
+*   **ConversationOrchestrator Pipeline:** Sequential agent execution pipeline (Summary → Classification → ArticlesAndSolutions → StatusController → DemandFinder/SolutionProvider → AutoPilot) that processes customer messages.
+Each agent has a simple "enabled" toggle as a kill switch.
 *   **Shared Embeddings Architecture:** A centralized embeddings layer (`server/shared/embeddings/`) standardizes embedding generation, content hashing, and processing across knowledge sources.

 **UI/UX Decisions:**